Choudhry Rahmat Ali: Iqbal and Jinnah

 On 29 December 1930, Muhammad Iqbal delivered his presidential address, wherein he said:

 I would like to see Punjab, North-West Frontier Province, Sindh and Baluchistan amalgamated into a single State.
 Self-government within the British Empire, or without the British Empire, the formation of a consolidated North-West Indian Muslim State appears to me to be the final destiny of the Muslims, at least of North-West India.

 According to some scholars, Iqbal had not presented the idea of an autonomous Muslim State; rather he wanted a large Muslim province by amalgamating Punjab, Sindh, NWFP and Baluchistan into a big North-Western province within India.
 They argue that Iqbal never called for any kind of partition of the country.

 On 28 January 1933, Choudhry Rahmat Ali voiced his ideas on 'Pakistan'.
 By the end of 1933, the word "Pakistan" became common vocabulary where an "I" was added to ease pronunciation (as in Afghan-i-stan).

 In a subsequent book Rahmat Ali discussed the etymology in further detail:

 "'Pakistan' is both a Persian and an Urdu word.
-It is composed of letters taken from the names of all our South Asia homelands; that is, Punjab, Afghania, Kashmir, Sindh and Baluchistan.
+It is composed of letters taken from the names of all our homelands- " Indian " and " Asian."
+That is, Punjab, Afghania, Kashmir, Iran, Sindh and Balochistan.
 It means the land of the Pure."

 Jawaharlal Nehru had written in his book on the scheme: "Iqbal was one of the early advocates of Pakistan and yet he appears to have realised its inherent danger and absurdity.
 Edward Thompson has written that in the course of the conversation, Iqbal told him that he had advocated Pakistan because of his position as President of the Muslim League session, but he felt sure that it would be injurious to India as a whole and Muslims especially."

 In 1934, Choudhry Rahmat Ali and his friends met Muhammad Ali Jinnah and appealed for his support of the Pakistan idea.
 He replied, "My dear boys, don't be in a hurry; let the waters flow and they will find their own level."